sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 ### Unit Tests

 The `codeinsights-db` must be running in order for tests against any of the insight related `stores` to work correctly, as these interact with the database.
-You can add the following commandset to your `sg.config.overwrite.yaml` file to easily start the `codeinsights-db`:
+You can run the following command to start the `codeinsights-db`:
 ```
-insights-db:
-  checks:
-    - docker
-    - redis
-    - postgres
-  commands:
-    - codeinsights-db
+sg run codeinsights-db
 ```

 ## Debugging